 There are many fiction writers that use the San Juan Islands as their backdrop.
-Some are Pacific Northwest locals, some were just visitors at some point in life.
+Some are Pacific Northwest locals and some were just visitors at some point in life.
 Nevertheless, they all do a great job capturing the essence of Pacific Northwest living and especially island living in their novels.
 If you would like to add some “island” books to your reading list, how about the following suggestions:

 This autobiographical story takes place on Patos Island in the early 20th century.
 It tells of the life of a lighthouse keeper and his family.
 Glidden weaves a magical tale of childhood play mixed with the harsh reality of isolated island living.

-Rainshadow Road, Dream Lake and Crystal Cove by Lisa Kleypas all play on San Juan Island.
+All three novels of these novels play on San Juan Island.
 Rainshadow Road is the book that got me here!
 Kleypas does a fabulous and pretty accurate job of describing our lovely town and island, minus a few discrepancies.
 Be warned though, these are definitely “girl” books; romance novels at their best!

-Snow Falling on Cedars by David Guterson is an award-winning novel with the perfect balance of drama, suspense, mystery and romance.
+Snow Falling on Cedars is an award-winning novel with the perfect balance of drama, suspense, mystery and romance.
 It is set on fictional San Piedro Island.
 If you are a bit familiar with the lay of the land here, it is easy to see that Guterson’s fictional island is hauntingly similar to San Juan Island.
-The historical aspect regarding the relocation of islanders of Japanese ancestry to internment camps however, was taken from Bainbridge Island’s history.
+The historical aspect regarding the relocation of islanders of Japanese ancestry to internment camps, however, was taken from Bainbridge Island’s history.
 There is a movie based on the book as well, but it was filmed in Maine.

-Juno’s Daughters by Lise Saffran is set on San Juan Island during summer time and is loosely based on our annual Shakespeare under the Stars theater performances.
+Juno’s Daughters is set on San Juan Island during summer time and is loosely based on our annual Shakespeare under the Stars theater performances.
 The author does a great job describing island life, even though there are some minor geographical errors.
 Nevertheless, this mother-daughter coming of age story is a fun read.